Stupid Girl (Rolling Stones song): Background and writing

 "Stupid Girl" was recorded at Los Angeles' RCA Studios on 6–9 March 1966.
 With Jagger on lead vocals and tambourine, Richards on electric guitars and backing vocals Brian Jones on acoustic.
 Charlie Watts on drums, while Bill Wyman plays bass.
 Ian Stewart plays organ on the song while Jack Nitzsche performs electric piano.

 It was included on the 1989 compilation Singles Collection: The London Years.

+Cover versions

+Ellen Foley covered this song on her 1979 debut studio album Night Out (album).

 Personnel

 According to authors Philippe Margotin and Jean-Michel Guesdon, except where noted: